Sparronator9999/YAMDCC/README.md

 3. Extract the downloaded code, if needed.
 4. Open `MSIFanControl.sln` in Visual Studio.
 5. Click `Build` > `Build Solution` to build everything.
-6. Your output, assuming default build settings, is located in `MSIFanControl.GUI\bin\Debug\`.
+6. Your output, assuming default build settings, is located in `MSIFanControl.GUI\bin\Debug\net48\`.
 7.  ???
 8. Profit!

 Make sure to only use matching `msifcsvc.exe` and `MSIFanControl.exe` together, otherwise you may encounter issues (that means `net stop msifcsvc` first, then compile).

+### From command line

+1. Follow steps 1-3 above to install Visual Studio and download the code.
+2. Open `Developer Command Prompt for VS 2022` and `cd` to your project directory.
+3. Run `msbuild /t:restore` to restore the solution, including NuGet packages.
+4. Run `msbuild MSIFanControl.sln /p:platform="Any CPU" /p:configuration="Debug"` to build
+    the project, substituting `Debug` with `Release` (or `Any CPU` with `x86` or `x64`) as
+5. Your output should be located in `MSIFanControl.GUI\bin\Debug\net48\`, assuming you built with the above unmodified command.
+6.  ???
+7. Profit!

 ## License and Copyright